 The idea that resources are abundant was one that I learned later in life.
-While I embrace it as well as I can from a logical standpoint, I don’t think I’ve truly accepted it from an emotional standpoint because I still feeling lacking in some areas.
+While I embrace it as well as I can from a logical standpoint, I don’t think I’ve truly accepted it from an emotional standpoint because I still feel lacking in some areas.

 When it comes to time, it’s the trickiest resource of all.

 I grew up with a sense of limitations when it came to money, space and patience but not when it came to possibilities, love and dreams.

 But the resource of time — we all know there is a limit.
 We all get the same 24 hours in a day, the same 7 days in a week.
 We see others do seemingly impossible tasks in what feels like a short amount of time.
 How could they care for that many kids in a day?
 How could they earn that much in a month?

 We figure they must know a hack we don’t.
 They must be more productive.
 They must be faster, more efficient, better at time management.
 In many cases, none of those things are true.
 For working moms, especially those who have high expectations for themselves, it’s not about resources.
 Or abundance.
 Or limitations.
 Or strategies.

 It’s about our standards, our unrealistically high standards that seem so normal because we are comparing them to life before kids.

 At certain stages of motherhood, there is simply Not.
 Enough.
 Time.

 There.
 I said it.
 We feel like we don’t have enough time, because we don’t.
 We really don’t.
 It’s not you.
 It’s all of us.

 At that point in life, it’s no longer about managing, prioritizing, shifting, or planning time.